smart-on-fhir/health-cards/docs/index.md

   * created without `CodeableConcept.text` elements
   * created without `Coding.display` elements

 When representing a Health Card in a QR code, we aim to ensure that printed (or electronically displayed) codes are usable at physical dimensions of 35mmx35mm.
 This constraint allows us to use QR codes up to Version 30, at 137x137 modules.
-Therefore, Issuers SHOUDL ensure that the total string length of any Health Card **JWS is <= 1732 bytes**.
-If it is not possible to include the full `fhirBundle` in a JWS of <1732 bytes, Issuers SHOULD use the following techniqe to split a Health Card into a Health Card Set:
+Therefore, Issuers SHOULD ensure that the total string length of any Health Card **JWS is <= 2079 characters**.
+If it is not possible to include the full `fhirBundle` in a JWS of <2079 characters, Issuers SHOULD use the following techniqe to split a Health Card into a Health Card Set:

 * Generate a random "Health Card Set" uuid
 * Partition the `fhirBundle.entry` resources into N groups